 Consider the rooms next to where you’re working.
 If it is an open floor plan with no door, you’ll likely be distracted by the kids, pets, and the television.
 If possible, designate a workspace in a quiet area of the home.
 For many, that is a bedroom or a guest bedroom.
 Bonus points if you install a soundproof door.
 Ideally, it will be a space that you can move around comfortably without bumping into things.

-1. Use a Murphy Bed to Maximize Space
+2. Use a Murphy Bed to Maximize Space

-Sometimes having extra square footage is not a luxury.
+Sometimes, having extra square footage is not a luxury.
 In that case, it is time to get creative.
 Installing a Murphy bed is a great way to have your guest room pull double duty as an office without breaking the bank.

 The Lori Bed is designed to be a functional and stylish addition.
 These are not your old school Murphy beds with elaborate springs and metal frames, which are not only expensive and complex to manufacture, they are cumbersome and can even be dangerous to install.

 Lori Beds are made with real wood right here in the United States.
-They are easy to install and lift by hand using your and your lifting partner's strength, making it effortless to go from chic guest room to fully functioning office space within a matter of seconds.
+They are easy to install and lift by hand using your and your lifting partner's strength, making it effortless to go from a chic guest room to a fully functioning office space within a matter of seconds.

-1. Consider the Lighting
+3. Consider the Lighting

-In addition to your chic and space-saving Murphy bed, there are a few other design choices to consider when designating your work-from-home space.
-A spot with ample windows and natural light is the best option, but if that is not possible then invest in good overhead lighting that will help you see the work that is at hand with less eye strain.
+If that’s not possible, invest in good overhead lighting that will help you see the work that is at hand with less eye strain.
 Fluorescent bulbs should be avoided at all costs.
 Warm light is best for eye health so look into options using incandescent or LED light bulbs.

-1. Grab a Paint Brush
+4. Grab a Paint Brush

 At the risk of winding up with a Christmas-colored office space, you do not have to take it too literally, but it is worth looking into color theory when crafting the vibe of your office.
 How you feel in your space will increase the amount of time you’ll want to be in that space so plan accordingly.
 You can incorporate a mix of colors without going overboard by adding in accessories that can serve dual functions, for example, a candy red apple-shaped paperweight or colorful notebooks.